-Despite this, it is important to be aware of measures you can take to keep yourself safe.
-The suggestions in this guide can help you adopt sensible strategies intended to minimise the possibility of you becoming a victim.
+The suggestions in this guide can help you adopt sensible strategies to help minimise the possibility of you being exposed to a number of risks.

-A lot of the advice we offer may seem common sense, but it can make a real difference in keeping you, your family if they are here with you, your accommodation and your belongings safe and secure.
+A lot of the advice we offer may seem to be common sense, but it can make a real difference in keeping you (and your family, if they are here with you), your accommodation and your belongings safe and secure.

-We want you to feel happy and at home, and everyone involved - the British Council, the National Union of Students, and the police - are working together to exchange knowledge, keep up to date with crime trends, legislation and other safety issues to assist you to settle into life in the UK.
+We want you to feel happy, comfortable and fully integrated into your new community, and everyone involved - the British Council, and the police - is working together to assist you to settle into life in the UK.
+International visitors have indicated to us how important their integration into the community has helped them enhance their overall perception of the UK.